-Academic deans meet regularly with the Vice President for Academic Affairs.
-In turn, the academic deans will meet regularly with their-school directors.
-The school director holds regular meetings with their program coordinators and faculty members for the purpose of improving instruction, planning departmental procedures, and conducting related professional discussions.
+Academic deans meet regularly with the Provost and Vice President for Academic Affairs.
+In turn, the academic deans will meet regularly with their department heads/faculty chairs/program directors.
+The department head/faculty chair/program director holds regular meetings with their faculty members for the purpose of improving instruction, planning departmental procedures, and conducting related professional discussions.

-Academic deans and school directors may call meetings of their faculty and professional staff whenever the need arises.
+Academic deans and department heads/faculty chairs/program directors may call meetings of their faculty and professional staff whenever the need arises.